 We surveyed 85 HR professionals across 80+ UK organisations - from startups to enterprises with 27,000 employees.
 We asked about budgets, gift types, what's getting in the way, and whether anyone's actually measuring whether any of this works.

 The short version?
 Most organisations believe gifting helps retention.
 Almost none can prove it.
-And while the majority have adopted some kind of platform, most aren't yet using it to its full potential.
+And over half are still doing the whole thing by hand.

 Here's what the data says.
 For the full breakdown by company size, industry, and with actionable frameworks, download the complete UK Gifting & Recognition Benchmarks Report 2026.

-We heard from Chief People Officers, Heads of People, VPs of HR, Reward Managers, and People Ops leads at a number of notable organisations.
+We heard from Chief People Officers, Heads of People, VPs of HR, Reward Managers, and People Ops leads at organisations including Balfour Beatty, WPP, Just Eat Takeaway, Monzo, Lazard, New Look, Dojo, De La Rue, Leeds Building Society, and Navan.

 At the other end, just 3.5% spend between £500 and £1,000.
 Nobody in our survey goes above £1,000.

 For context, SHRM's Employee Recognition Survey puts the ideal investment in recognition at around 1-2% of payroll.
 For a UK employee on £35,000, that's £350 to £700.
-Most organisations in our survey are spending well below the international benchmark.
+According to Huggg's 2026 UK Employee Gifting Benchmarks, most organisations are spending well below this international benchmark.

 Small companies (51-250 employees) cluster heavily in the £50-£200 range - nearly two-thirds sit there.
 But at enterprise level, almost a third spend less than £50 per head.
 The total budget might be bigger, but it gets spread across so many people that the per-person amount often ends up smaller than at a company with 100 employees.